Turmeric for Weight Loss: Research on Metabolic Wellness & Inflammatory Balance

 - Fat metabolism in cell and animal models

-These studies help shape the scientific conversation but do not provide weight-loss claims.
+These studies help shape the scientific conversation around metabolic wellness, but they do not support direct weight-loss claims.

 Standardized Extracts & Research Consistency

-Most metabolic wellness studies use standardized curcumin extracts containing 95% curcuminoids.
-Culinary turmeric root contains only about 2–5% curcumin, making standardized extracts more suitable for uniform research conditions.
+Most metabolic wellness studies use standardized curcumin extracts containing about 95% curcuminoids.
+Culinary turmeric root contains only about 2–5% curcumin, making standardized extracts more suitable for consistent research conditions.

-In addition, many studies pair curcumin with BioPerine® to support absorption.
+Many studies also pair curcumin with BioPerine® (black pepper extract) to support absorption.

 Learn more: